-What if we were measured by our failure instead of our success?
-Would that make us more comfortable with failing?
+What if we were measured by our failures instead of our success?
+Would that help us overcome not feeling like a failure in life?

 We didn’t give that any thought until we were asked to share a recent failure.

 Coming up with a failure we would be proud of took much thought.
 That process alone, showed us that it was through our failures that we grew closer to God, and found new success!

 If you read the about section of our blog, you would know that as a former real estate agent and mortgage broker, when the market crashed so did our finances.

 We cannot begin to describe the heartache we experienced during that time.
 As we thought to ourselves how could this happen to us; we’re in the business?

 How will this look to our clients, our friends, and our family?
 Most importantly, how will our children view our failure in business?